gvwilson/thirdbit/_drafts/2024-04-16-persistence.md

 year: 2024
 ---

-I don't know how many times I've written code to
-[save and load data structures][sdxpy_persist], but I've done it enough that writing this chapter felt like visiting an old friend.
+I don't know how many times I've written code to save and load data structures, but I've done it enough that writing [Chapter 16: Object Persistence][sdxpy_persist] felt like visiting an old friend.
 Atomic types and a handful of built-in containers like lists and dictionaries are easy;
 handling user-defined types is also straightforward *if* you assume that the code that's loading the data